james-hulud/shopio-ecommerce/README.md

 - Add products to shopping cart
 - View and modify cart items
 - Simple checkout process
+- Create an account.
+Log in and out.
 - Responsive design for mobile and desktop views

 ## Screenshots